PrimeCounting/PrimeCounting/README.md

 ## Introduction

 We present an efficient and elementary algorithm for computing the number of primes up to $N$ in $\tilde{O}(\sqrt N)$ time, improving upon the existing combinatorial methods that require $\tilde{O}(N ^ {2/3})$ time.
-Our method has the same complexity as the analytical approach to prime counting, while avoiding complex analysis and the use of arbitrary precision complex numbers.
+Our method has a similar complexity to the analytical approach to prime counting, while avoiding complex analysis and the use of arbitrary precision complex numbers.

 ## Content